Speaker Tips & Tricks

 This guide is for anyone presenting, facilitating, or moderating sessions at the 2025 #F2i Summit.
 This toolkit was created by FINE to help you have the most successful session possible.

+FINE is using a resource called Decentering Whiteness and Creating Inclusive and Equitable Conferences to guide our summit organizing.
 As a speaker, you have a unique responsibility to create a safe, inclusive, equitable space for yourself and those attending your session.
-This includes but is certainly not limited to:

-• Encourage self care and community care amongst attendees.
-Foster an environment that allows for bio-breaks, parental needs, health care needs, etc.
+Encourage self care and community care amongst attendees.
+Foster an environment that allows for bio-breaks, parental needs, health care needs, etc. And make sure to take care of your needs: bring water, have a comfortable place to speak from, etc.

-• Offer space for attendees to share their pronouns and honor them throughout the session.
+Offer space for attendees to share their pronouns and honor them throughout the session.
+Avoid gendered language- Guys

-• Acknowledge the power of language.
-Avoid gendered language like “thanks for coming, guys,” colonizer language like “founders/founding of nation,” and euro-white centered language like “traditional” (whose traditions?).
-Consider this food justice language guide from Slow Food USA for more language recommendations.
+Acknowledge the power of language.
+Avoid colonizer language like “founders/founding of nation,” and euro-white centered language like “traditional” (whose traditions?).
+For help, use the style guide created by the Wabanaki Alliance AND this food justice language guide from Slow Food USA for more language recommendations.

 If you would like support in achieving these goals, FINE staff is here to help.
 Contact: Tania Taranovski, tania@farmtoinstitution.org or Britt Florio, Brittany@farmtoinstitution.org.